 Franklin's in-house advanced AI algorithm "Rainbow"

-This process allows Rainbow to predict an exon’s or region’s copy number, and also to determine the prediction score, meaning how accurate the correlation is.
+This approach enables Rainbow not only to predict an exon’s or region’s copy number, but also to calculate a prediction score, which indicates how reliable the model is for that specific exon or region.

 The variant confidence widget visualizes 3 AI-inferred confidence parameters: